top of page

 SUGARS LOW IN SALICYLATES

-All low FODMAP except for golden syrup which is lofo in limited amounts.
+All the above are low FODMAP except for golden syrup which is low FODMAP in limited amounts in a sitting.

-Artificial sweeteners need to be avoided as part of the RPAH elimination diet along with honey, molasses, raw sugar and treacle.
+Artificial sweeteners are best avoided as part of the RPAH elimination diet along with honey, molasses, raw sugar and treacle.

 SALICYLATE CHARTS